wp-plugins/placester/readme.txt

 In general - real-time.
 But if you use 3rd party property management services, the updates will only be as recent as your provider allows.

 == Changelog ==

+= 1.1.27 =
+* Virtual property posts and terms have been introduced to greatly increase performance and vastly decrease what's stored in the DB

 = 1.1.26 =
 * New shortcode [favorite_listings] displays user's favorited listings if they are logged in and allows them to edit their profile.